 The four steps used to assess balancing and flexibility sufficiency within the region involved the application of a suite of the Council's models.
-These steps are as follows:
+These steps are as follows4:

 - 1. Assign Balancing Authority (BA) reserve requirements to hydro and non-hydro generation plants within the BA. - 2.
-Use the TRAP hydropower and GENESYS hourly system simulation models in sequence, after reducing the operating range of hydropower generation units, to estimate available regional hydropower generation while holding balancing reserves. - 3.
-After reducing the operating range of thermal generation units with reserve obligations and inputting the available regional hydropower generation, use AURORAxmp® to perform an economic dispatch of the entire WECC-wide portfolio. - 4.
+Use the TRAP hydropower and GENESYS hourly system simulation models in sequence, after reducing the operating range of hydropower generation units, to estimate available regional hydropower generation while holding balancing reserves. - After reducing the operating range of thermal generation units and inputting the available regional hydropower generation, use AURORA to perform an economic dispatch of the entire WECC-wide5 portfolio. - 4.
 Analyze the hourly results to determine if there are intra-hour or inter-hour insufficiencies in the test year of October 2020 to September 2021.